-The Buddha left us no written word, and lived in a land steeped in spirituality and vedic religious tradition.
+The Buddha left us no written word and lived in a land steeped in spirituality and Vedic religious tradition.
 His charismatic personality, collected around Him a band of devoted disciples who were in search of the Truth.
-As a Teacher of morality He left His footprint on Indian soil.
-Sakyamuni Gautama Buddha was, according to scholars of the Anglo-Buddhist school (i.e., Mrs. Rhys Davids, Edward Conze and Marshall) an extraordinary man.
+As a Teacher of morality, He left His footprint on Indian soil.
+Sakyamuni Gautama Buddha was, according to scholars of the Anglo-Buddhist school (i.e., Mrs Rhys Davids, Edward Conze and Marshall) an extraordinary man.
 He was a social reformer who lived at a time when Vedic traditions and ceremonialism were strong.
-He did not approve of animal sacrifices which would be at the price of others suffering.
+He did not approve of animal sacrifices which would be at the price of others’ suffering.
 He decried the caste system.
 Several of His disciples were considered to be of low castes.
-Suneetha was a scavenger, Radha was a beggar, and Upali of the barber caste.
+Suneetha was a scavenger, Radha was a beggar, and Upali was of the barber caste.
 They all entered the Maha Sangha (priest-hood) Order.
-The Buddha’s humanism crossed many a racial and national barrier.
+The Buddha’s humanism crossed many racial and national barriers.
 He believed in the oneness of man although we are born with Karmic inheritances (of Samsara) which are highlighted indicating degrees of intellect, degrees of human dynamism, varying riches, poverty and even human handicaps at birth.

 What is Buddhism?